lunaticmonk/debatify/README.md

 # debatify
-A website for playing debates(In progress)
+A website for playing debates(Work in progress)